 It's a detective story in which the gumshoe is basically talking to himself the whole time.
 Completely nutso?
 Hell yeah.
 It's also inspired.
 It feels like the 2007 Johnnie To/Wai Ka-Fai masterpiece Mad Detective, but without the high body count, the self-mutilation or the severed ears.

-written by storyboarder Rebecca Sugar, and amusingly remixed it so that it contains a muted filter a la Drake producer Noah "40" Shebib.
+Nothing on the soundtrack in "BMO Noire" is as catchy as John DiMaggio singing about bacon pancakes, although the jazzy score layered with Adventure Time's customary 8-bit synths is a nice touch.
+Someone on SoundCloud took last week's "Bacon Pancakes" number, which was written by storyboarder Rebecca Sugar, and amusingly remixed it so that it contains a muted filter a la Drake producer Noah "40" Shebib.

 While Adventure Time tackles the noir genre, Regular Show channels war movies (and at one point, the psychedelic Willy Wonka and the Chocolate Factory boat ride sequence) in "Prankless."
 A collapsing-mattress prank by avid prankster Muscle Man that's meant for Mordecai goes awry and injures elderly man-child Pops (Sam Marin), the park owner's son with a lollipop for a head.
 Muscle Man feels so much remorse that he renounces practical jokes for good.